 Resolution: DC Ties should not be required to provide primary frequency response.
 NPRR1098 and NOGRR234 require new DC Ties interconnected after January 1, 2022 to provide voltage support service at a 0.95 power factor leading and lagging.

 Cost Allocation: No cost allocation required for primary frequency response.
 System changes and associated implementation costs for NPRR1098 and NOGRR234 will be funded by Southern Cross under the MOU.
+The cost of facilities or equipment necessary to meet voltage support requirements will be funded by Southern Cross.

 Directive 9